NativeScript/docs-v7/docs/core-concepts/properties.md

 # Property System

 NativeScript provides own property system based on a wrapper around the well known JavaScript's `Object.defineProperty`.
 To deliver good developer experience in the context of mobile development with UI and CSS elements, we provided extended classes of the `Property` class.
 This article will cover the provided property classes and the base techniques when working with views and properties including initialization, registering, views lifecycles and recycling and handling changed events.
-Some commontly used methods of `View` are demonstrated as well.
+Some commonly used methods of `View` are demonstrated as well.

 ## Property System Classes